MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-event-id-1020-warnings-file-server.md

 The event data includes the exact duration of the delay as well as the SMB command code that encountered the delay.

-A list of SMB2 Command Codes can be found at [2.2.1.2 SMB2 Packet Header - SYNC](/openspecs/windows_protocols/ms-smb2/fb188936-5050-48d3-b350-dc43059638a4).
+For a list of SMBv2 command codes, see [2.2.1.2 SMB2 Packet Header - SYNC](/openspecs/windows_protocols/ms-smb2/fb188936-5050-48d3-b350-dc43059638a4).

 File system delays in the magnitude of several seconds can be caused by mal-functioning filesystem filter drivers.

 Other possible causes include severe performance problems towards the physical storage including:

-- overload of the physical disks
+- Overload of the physical disks
-- prolonged disk freeze operations such as the ones performed by VSS or other backup solutions
+- Prolonged disk freeze operations such as the ones performed by VSS or other backup solutions
-- the network/storage stack of an underlaying hypervisor
+- The network/storage stack of an underlaying hypervisor
-- the network connections to the storage
+- The network connections to the storage
-- the SAN/NAS/Storage-Appliance itself
+- The SAN/NAS/Storage-Appliance itself

 File system delays below the 15-second threshold do not produce a warning event but are still detrimental to the File server Performance.